-You see your competitors on Facebook, or Pinterest, or LinkedIn, or Twitter.
+You see your competitors on the latest, greatest social media platform — the one that promises to be the next Facebook, or Pinterest, or LinkedIn, or Twitter.
 And you get nervous.
 You need to be on there, too.
 Today.

-So you tell your marketing team to create one of those Twitter pages for the company and put some stuff up there.
+So you tell your marketing team to create one of those newfangled pages for the company and put some stuff up there.
 And you feel a sense of accomplishment.
-When someone asks if you’re on social media, you can now proudly say: “Oh yes.
-We tweet and stuff.”
+When someone asks if you’re on shiny-new-platfor,, you can now proudly say: “Oh yes.
+We’re an early adopter.”

 What does this all mean?
 Simply having a presence on a social platform is meaningless.
-Your social media activity – and the energy you put into it – is only meaningful if it is somehow driving or positively impacting business.
+Your social media activity – and the energy you put into it – is only meaningful if it is somehow driving or positively impacting your marketing goals.

 Before you “just need to be on” that social media platform, you need to justify why.
 How does it fit into your overarching content marketing strategy?
 What results do you expect from your involvement?
-If you don’t have these answers, please, stay away from the Twitter.
+If you don’t have these answers, please, stay away from Snapchat.

-Social media is not a mysterious, intangible, mythical entity that can’t be measured.
+Content, content marketing, storytelling … they’re not mysterious, intangible, mythical entities that can’t be measured.
 (That, my friends, is the Loch Ness Monster.)
-It’s a real tool with real ways to measure success.
+Content marketing a real strategy with real ways to measure success.

-Social media only seems like a Loch Ness Monster when you don’t have the metrics in place to measure.
-That’s why it’s so important to know what you want to achieve with social media before diving in (see #2).
-So, what do you want social media to do for you?
+Content marketing only seems like a Loch Ness Monster when you don’t have the goals and metrics in place to measure.
+That’s why it’s so important to know what you want to achieve with your content creation before diving in.
+So, what do you want content marketing to do for you?

 All of these things are measurable.
-And all of these things can be tracked through social media.
+And all of these things can be tracked through content marketing.